MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 Access to various state should be done using OS API's that provide a caller with the location of the state and then the state is read/written relative to that location.
 Hardcoded absolute registry paths and file paths **should not be used**.
 ### PnP Device Registry State

-There is a need for isolated drivers and user mode components to read, and sometimes write, device state.
+There is a need for isolated driver packages and user mode components to read, and sometimes write, device state.
 There are already two locations that can be used to store device state in the registry.
 They are called the **"hardware key"** (aka "device key") for the device and the **"software key"** (aka "driver key") for the device.
 These registry locations are already accessible via API's that give a caller a handle to the location.

 The following API's should be used to ensure your driver is isolated: